Mortgages for Overseas Property: UK Equity Routes and Currency Rules

 People seek overseas mortgages for a range of reasons.
 Common scenarios include purchasing a holiday home for personal use, buying a retirement property in a warmer climate, investing in a buy-to-let abroad for rental income, relocating permanently for work or lifestyle reasons, or buying a base in a country where a family member lives.

-Each of these objectives carries different financial and legal considerations.
-A holiday home used solely by the owner is treated differently from a property that generates rental income, and the tax position varies depending on the country of purchase and any double taxation agreements in place.
+Each objective carries different financial and legal considerations.
+A holiday home used solely by the owner is treated differently from a property that generates rental income, and the tax position varies depending on the country of purchase and any double taxation agreement in place.

-If you are unsure how deposits work or want to understand how much you may need for a UK-based remortgage instead, the guide on mortgage deposits explained covers the basics.
+If you are unsure how deposits work on the UK side or want to understand how much you may need for a UK-based remortgage instead, the guide on mortgage deposits explained covers the basics.

 Financing Through a UK Lender

-UK banks do not generally offer international mortgage services.
-In the rare cases an exception is made, by forexample a Private Bank for a High Net Worth client, UK-arranged mortgages on overseas properties are not regulated by the Financial Conduct Authority in the same way as domestic lending.
+UK banks do not generally offer international mortgage services for retail buyers.
+In the rare cases an exception is made, for example a private bank arranging finance for a high-net-worth client, UK-arranged mortgages on overseas properties are not regulated by the FCA in the same way as domestic lending.
 This is an important distinction.
 Buyers should confirm what consumer protections apply and whether the mortgage is subject to the rules of the country where the property is located.

 Financing Through a Local Lender Abroad